ESL Activities

 Present Perfect Questions

-Are you looking for some questions in present perfect?
+Are you looking for some questions in the present perfect?
 Then you’re certainly in the right place.
 If you want to get the discussion and conversation ball rolling, here are a few questions that you could start with:

 What sports have you played recently?